-I have been speaking lately about the hard sayings of Jesus.
-Today we look at the ‘hard works’ of God; hard because some find them not easy to believe.
-In my sermon last Sunday I referred to the miracle of today, whereby the Lord’s provides for our needs today so that we should not worry about tomorrow.
-Instead we are to focus on him today.
-I thought to say a few words about miracles and how some people approach them when reading the Biblical accounts.
-As you read on from here don’t forget the greatest miracle of all is Jesus risen from the dead, the living proof of that being His Spirit within you.
+I sometimes speak about the hard sayings of Jesus.
+Today we look at the ‘hard works’ of God; hard because some people don’t find them easy to believe.
+In a recent sermon I referred to the miracle of today, whereby the Lord’s provides for our needs today so that we should not worry about tomorrow [Mt 6.34].
+Instead we are to focus on him today – you could say his ‘needs’ not ours.
+So I thought to say a few words about miracles and how some people approach them when reading the Biblical accounts.
+As you read on from here don’t forget the greatest miracle of all is Jesus risen from the dead, the living proof of that is His Spirit within you.

 When reading the Book of Joshua for example, critics will often cite three dramatic miracles: stopping the flow of the Jordan River in 3:15-17; collapse of the wall of Jericho in 6:20; and the longest day 10:12-14 as evidence of its legendary or ‘fictional’ character.
 Yet the Bible records miracles in many places, thus Joshua is not unusual in this respect.
 The miracles must be seen in context, not isolation.
 An anti-supernatural worldview may render miracles untenable to the critic, but anti-supernaturalism is a philosophical assumption or explanation; it is not a demonstrable scientific or historical fact.
 Many people today and historically have accepted the possibility of the supernatural because they have come to believe in a reality that transcends nature.
 This is true of those who have come to know Jesus Christ personally in their lives.